 The 2020 agricultural irrigation season is coming to an end with water turn-offs and final meter reads beginning on Tuesday, Oct.
 13 and running until Friday, Oct.
 23. This includes all newly installed small irrigation services through Southeast Kelowna.

 If you require your shut-off to occur outside the above timeframe, you may apply for an alternate shut-off time (weather permitting), by calling the Utility Billing office at 250-469-8757 (option 2) from Monday to Friday, 8 a.m. to 4 p.m., or by submitting a service request.
 If approved, a $25 fee will be applied to your account for the late shut-off request.
 We require that the irrigation meter be left on until the final reading is obtained.

 Please note: It's the customer’s responsibility to protect the meter and any related backflow preventer from freezing and should be drained after turn-off and covered.

 DO NOT blow high pressure air through the meter or backflow preventer as this could damage the assembly.

 For general inquiries about the latest updates to irrigation schedules, call 250-469-8520.

 Bills are being issued from the City's Utility billing department and have a slightly different format and frequency, but all existing SEKID rates, fees and allocations will be maintained through 2020.
 Water and irrigation (formerly tax) charges will appear on the same bill.

-Rates have not changed and will remain the same until the end of 2020.
-The service charges have been renamed and converted from monthly or quarterly to bi-monthly and imperial units have been converted to metric.
+Rates haven’t changed and will remain the same until the end of 2020.
+The service charges have been renamed and converted from monthly or quarterly to bi-monthly, and imperial units have been converted to metric.